CtrlK

 Specificity

-Names the domain (embedded software, firmware, driver development) and specific platforms (ARM Cortex-M, Teensy, STM32, nRF52, SAMD), but doesn't list concrete actions like 'write drivers', 'debug firmware', or 'configure peripherals'.
+Names the domain (embedded software/firmware/driver development) and specific hardware platforms (ARM Cortex-M, Teensy, STM32, nRF52, SAMD), but does not list concrete actions like 'write drivers', 'configure peripherals', 'debug firmware', etc. The description reads more like a resume headline than a capability list.

 2 / 3